Acupuncture effective on many points

 • cold food and drinks

-Regularly massaging acupuncture points can also help maintain your resistance or get the better of a virus sooner.
+Regularly massaging acupuncture points can also help maintain your immunity or overcome a virus more quickly.

 Mastering the flu